pyxis-roc/Mutation-Based-Test-Generation/artifact_root/README.md

 This is okay since not all mutants are semantically valid and the C compiler will not compile them.
 The standard output and errors of the compilation failures are available in the `runinfo/` directory created by Parsl for inspection and debugging if necessary.
+This step takes around 5 minutes or so.

+Correct execution of this command will produce in `exptdata`, a number of `working-directory-*` directories, one for each instruction.
+Within each instruction-level directory, there will be directories for mutants (`music`), the equivalence checker drivers (`eqchk`), the fuzzer drivers (`libfuzzer_simple`, and `libfuzzer_custom`), and the known good outputs (`outputs`).

 ## Run the small set experiment, normal flow